Sunshine Skyway Bridge: Precursors and proposals

 In 1924, J.G.
 "Jim" Foley, a realtor, and his partner Charles R. Carter joined with James E. Bussey, an attorney, to create the Bee Line Ferry Company.
-The service started on March 7, 1927, and originally had two ferries: Fred D. Doty and the City of Wilmington (which was later renamed Pinellas).
-The ferry crossed from the end of Bay Vista Park in St. Petersburg and went to Piney Point on the other side of the bay.
+The service started on March 7, 1927, and originally had two ferries: Fred D. Doty and the City of Wilmington (later renamed Pinellas).
+The ferry crossed from the end of Bay Vista Park in St. Petersburg to Piney Point, a region north of Palmetto.

-A physiotherapist from St. Petersburg named Herman Simmonds proposed building a "high-level suspension bridge" in 1926.
+A physiotherapist from St. Petersburg named Herman Simmonds proposed building a high-level suspension bridge in 1926.
 Sometime during 1927, Simmonds received congressional approval and a permit from the US War Department to build a bridge, but efforts were put on hold due to the Great Depression.

 In 1929, the Florida Legislature gave the Bee Line Ferry a 50-year franchise to operate a service between Pinellas and Manatee Counties.
 The service gradually expanded during the 1930s, and by the end of the decade, Bee Line operated four boats which departed every 30 minutes in the winter and every 45 minutes in the summer during daylight hours, weather permitting.
 During its last full year of operation in 1941, Bee Line carried almost 100,000 vehicles and thousands of passengers.
-However, ferries stopped running in 1942 when many employees were called to serve and the boats were converted to military use as part of the World War II war effort.
+Ferries stopped running in 1942 when many employees were called to serve and the boats were converted to military use as part of the World War II war effort.
 In 1944, the St. Petersburg Port Authority bought the franchise from Bee Lee and resumed ferry service, albeit on a smaller scale until the end of the war.
 Regular ferry service would continue until the Sunshine Skyway Bridge opened a decade later.

-During the same period, there were several preliminary proposals to build a tunnel or a series of bridges across the mouth of Tampa Bay.
+During the same period, several preliminary proposals were made to build a tunnel or a series of bridges across the mouth of Tampa Bay.
 In 1929, a bill was introduced in the Florida legislature to build a tunnel crossing lower Tampa Bay running from Pinellas Point to Piney Point, with the tunnel itself being buried 40 ft under the bay and going for a length of 1,000 ft.
-This proposal did not get past the early planning stages, as construction costs would be high, and unspecified "Tampa officials" argued that construction of any bridge or tunnel would present a navigational hazard.
+This proposal did not get past the early planning stages because construction costs would be high, and unspecified "Tampa officials" argued that building any bridge or tunnel would pose a navigational hazard.